 A simple vegan paella made with quinoa which I made in the Dutch Oven and it is sooo good!
 The recipe takes very little effort to make with only a few ingredients.

-Disclaimer: Swiss Diamond Sent me a free Dutch Oven in exchange for this post and a giveaway (giveaway is now over).
+Disclaimer: Swiss Diamond Sent me a free Dutch Oven in exchange for this post.
 No financial compensation was provided and all opinions are my own.

 Have you been to Spain and seen an authentic paella being made?

 If you have or if you are one of those people, you have my complete respect and admiration!

 I have always wanted to see paella being made in Spain, especially for a crowd.
 Its one of my top 5 food bucket list.

 Until I have a chance to go to Spain and be a part of the authentic paella making process, I figured I would try my own version of the recipe.